A block modeling system for cognitive neuroscience

 With substantial and greatly appreciated assistance from:

-Abhishek Bhattacharjee, Department of Computer Science, Rutgers University
+Abhishek Bhattacharjee, Department of Computer Science, Yale University

-- Mihai Capota, Intel Labs, Intel Corporation
+Mihai Capota, Intel Labs, Intel Corporation

 Bryn Keller, Intel Labs, Intel Corporation

 Garrett McGrath, Princeton Neuroscience Institute, Princeton University

-Sebastian Musslick, Princeton Neuroscience Institute, Princeton University
+Sebastian Musslick, Princeton Neuroscience Institute, Princeton University (formerly)

-- Amitai Shenhav, Cognitive, Linguistic, & Psychological Sciences, Brown University
+Amitai Shenhav, Cognitive, Linguistic, & Psychological Sciences, Brown University

-Michael Shvartsman, Princeton Neuroscience Institute, Princeton University
+Michael Shvartsman, Princeton Neuroscience Institute, Princeton University (formerly)

-- Ben Singer, Princeton Neuroscience Institute, Princeton University
+Ben Singer, Princeton Neuroscience Institute, Princeton University